 Why go spending money and buying chemicals when you don’t have to?
 I show you how to make liquid deicer easily and discuss the different recipes.

-Here at Snow Blower Guides, I want you to stay safe, and, one way to do that is to ensure your vision is not obscured by ice on the windshield.
+Here on my site, I want you to stay safe, and, one way to do that is to ensure your vision is not obscured by ice on the windshield.
 Save yourself some money by using my homemade de-icer while you’re enduring the cold and frosty winter months.

 Forget all about those store-bought products, my homemade windshield de-icer mixes work just as well.

 Read on for how to make your own deicer.

 Although homemade deicer fluid may not work as quickly as the spray or ice melts you can buy online, it does work.
 Allowing you to save money, while still reducing the amount of scraping that you have to do.
 Maybe you’ve woken up to a layer of snow instead of just the forecast frost, check out my blog on how to melt snow faster.

 Does Homemade Windshield De-icer Spray Really Work?

 We all know about using rock salt, sand, and even kitty litter to help either melt ice or give you traction on the paths and driveways.

 But what about the cars, can it be just as simple, Yes, but there are some basic guidelines you need to follow when using a DIY windshield defroster.

 - Always use a spray bottle for an even distribution of the solution